mich-pest/ros2_navigation_stvl/README.md

 ros2 run nav2_map_server map_saver_cli -f <map_name> --ros-args -p save_map_timeout:=10000.0
 ```

 To change the working environment, refer to the Maps section of the Available Plug&Play Setups chapter.
-Pay attention to the both map and world files name.
+Pay attention to the both map and worlds files' name.

 Theory Concepts